Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-config.md

 - **scope**: A `Scope^` enumeration indicating the data node's "visibility".
     The possible values are `Scope.SCENARIO`, `Scope.CYCLE`, or `Scope.GLOBAL`.
     Default is `Scope.SCENARIO`.<br/>
-    The scope is mainly designed for what-if-analysis and scenario management.
-For more information, see the [Scenarios and What-if-analysis](../what-if-analysis/index.md) page.
+    The scope is mainly designed for what-if analysis and scenario management.
+For more information, see the [scenarios and what-if analysis](../what-if-analysis/index.md) page.
 - **validity_period**: A [timedelta object](https://docs.python.org/3/library/datetime.html#timedelta-objects)
     representing how long the data node is considered valid. <br/>
     If *validity_period* is set to the default value None, the data node is always